和紙で広がる表現の世界 ―特性と選び方―

 The History of Paper and Washi Paper

 The origin of paper is believed to be papyrus, which was made in ancient Egypt.
 The word “papyrus” is also the root of the English word “paper.”
 However, the papermaking method at that time was very different from today.
-It was made by laying the stems of the papyrus plant (a type of aquatic grass) crosswise and pressing them together.
+It was made by laying the stems of the papyrus plant (a type of water grass) crosswise and pressing them together.

 *Book of the Later Han (後漢書)...an official historical record documenting the annals and biographies of the Later Han Dynasty (approximately 25 to 220 AD).

-Basic Characteristics and Longevity of Washi
+Basic Characteristics and Preservability of Washi Paper

-Although there are slight differences depending on types of washi, here are the basic characteristics and durability of washi paper.
+Although there are slight differences depending on the types of washi, here are the basic characteristics and durability of washi paper.

-pH: Neutral to weakly alkaline
+pH: Neutral to slightly alkaline

-Raw Materials of Washi
+Raw Materials of Washi Paper

 Shoshi (抄紙) : How Handmade Washi is Made

-Preparation of Raw Materials for Washi
+Preparation of Raw Materials for Washi Paper

 After harvesting, kozo (paper mulberry) is steamed and then sun-dried before being stored.

+Boiled fibers are rinsed with water several times to gently remove remaining impurities.
 Then, the cleaned fibers are beaten to loosen and separate them.
-This process called koukai (叩解)* is breaking the fiber into paper pulp that is ready to use as raw paper material.
+This process is called koukai (叩解)*, breaking the fiber into paper pulp that is ready to use as raw paper material.

 *Koukai (叩解) , also called Dakai (打解) is the process of beating fibers into finer pulp using a wooden hammer on a stone slab or wooden board.
 Nowadays, mechanical fiber beaters and powered mills are commonly used for this process.